Renmatix And Cargill Snap Up Biobased Assets

-As two pioneer biobased fuel and chemical companies wind down, their assets and capabilities are getting another life under new owners.
-Cellulosic sugar start-up Renmatix has bought a processing facility in Rome, N.Y., from biofuels firm Mascoma, and agribusiness giant Cargill has purchased the microbial engineering platform of biobased chemicals developer OPX Bio.
+As two pioneer biobased fuel and chemical firms wind down, their assets and capabilities are getting another life under new owners.
+Cellulosic sugar start-up Renmatix has bought a processing facility in Rome, N.Y., from biofuels firm Mascoma, and agribusiness giant Cargill has purchased the microbial engineering platform of biobased chemicals developer OPX Biotechnologies.

 Renmatix will use the Rome facility, which was designed to pretreat wood chips using steam, to speed up development of its system for making sugar from biomass.
-It’s equipment that Renmatix would otherwise have had to build itself, explains CEO Mike Hamilton.
-The firm has hired 12 full-time staffers from the local area to run the plant.
+It’s equipment that Renmatix would otherwise have had to build itself, explains Chief Executive Officer Mike Hamilton.
+The company has hired 12 full-time staffers from the local area to run the plant.

 Hamilton says the facility will help the firm demonstrate that its sugar production process yields a cost-competitive raw material for fuels and chemicals even with today’s low oil and gas prices.
 Then, he says, partners including energy company Total, chemical maker BASF, and forest products firm UPM will license the technology to build their own biorefineries.